Novosibirsk: Economy

-Sports
+Governance

+Until 2023, the head of the city (mayor) was elected by universal suffrage among city residents.
+This position was held by Anatoly Lokot (Communist Party of the Russian Federation) from 23 April 2014.
+In February 2023, deputies of the Legislative Assembly of the Novosibirsk Oblast, in two readings, adopted a bill to abolish direct elections of the heads of Novosibirsk and the scientific settlement of Koltsovo; the election of heads of municipal administrations will take place on a competitive basis.
+On 28 December 2023, the governor of Novosibirsk Oblast, Andrey Travnikov, announced that Anatoly Lokot was going on vacation with subsequent dismissal.
+First Deputy Mayor Oleg Klemeshov was appointed acting mayor.
+On 16 April 2024, based on the results of voting by deputies of the Novosibirsk City Council of Deputies, Deputy Governor of the Novosibirsk Region Maxim Kudryavtsev (United Russia) was elected mayor of Novosibirsk.

+Sport

-Several professional sports clubs are active in the city:
+Professional sports clubs active in the city:

 Novosibirsk is the home town of several former Olympians, including Aleksandr Karelin, a twelve-time world Greco-Roman wrestling champion who has been voted the greatest Greco-Roman wrestler of the twentieth century by the sport's international governing body of FILA.

-The city also hosts a number of National and International Ice Speedway events.
-Siberia Novosibirsk competed in the Russian Ice Speedway Premier League in 2012/13, and will do so again in 2013/2014.
+The city also hosts a number of national and international Ice Speedway events.
+Siberia Novosibirsk competed in the Russian Ice Speedway Premier League in 2012/13, and 2013/2014.
+The speedway venue known as the Motordrome ROSTO is located on Ulitsa Tul'skaya, 205 at (54°58′07″N 82°53′30″E).

+The Siberia Novosibirsk motorcycle speedway team regularly participated in the Soviet Union Championship from its inaugural edition in 1962 through to 1992 and then from 1993 to 1995 in the Russian Championship.
+The team were champions of the Soviet Union in 1980.

 Music

 Several contemporary classical violinists, such as Vadim Repin, the late Alexander Skwortsow, Natalia Lomeiko, and Maxim Vengerov, are natives of Novosibirsk.
 Also born in the city were punk legend, poet and singer-songwriter Yanka Dyagileva, tragic punk rocker Dmitry Selivanov, folk/folk-rock singer Pelageya Khanova, and cellist Tatjana Vassiljeva.
-The career of poet and singer-songwriter Tatyana Snezhina is connected with Novosibirsk.
+The career of poet and singer-songwriter Tatyana Snezhina was connected with Novosibirsk.

 The city possesses the Novosibirsk State Conservatory, named in honor of the composer Mikhail Glinka; Novosibirsk State Philharmony, home to Novosibirsk Academic Symphony Orchestra, Novosibirsk Philharmonic Chamber Orchestra, Russian Academic Orchestra of Folk Instruments, and other musical groups; Novosibirsk Opera and Ballet Theater; and several notable music venues.